 Fostering the access to clean, efficient and multimodal transport corridors in the Baltic Sea Region

-BSR Access combines competences and geographies of the involved projects and organisations into one cooperation platform tackling transport interoperability and regional development.
-The partnership focuses on specific topics identified as missing or inadequately addressed in the EU coordinators' Issues Papers.
-Among them are: Passenger transport in multimodality, inland navigation in logistics chains, coherent alternative fuel models across national borders, integration of urban nodes in the Core Network Corridors, aligning of long-haul transport with first and last mile delivery, and interdependencies between spatial and transport planning.
+BSR Access combined competences and geographies of the involved projects and organisations into one cooperation platform tackling transport interoperability and regional development.
+The partnership focused on specific topics identified as missing or inadequately addressed in the EU coordinators' Issues Papers.
+Among them were: Passenger transport in multimodality, inland navigation in logistics chains, coherent alternative fuel models across national borders, integration of urban nodes in the Core Network Corridors, aligning of long-haul transport with first and last mile delivery, and interdependencies between spatial and transport planning.

 Competence in corridor impacts | corridor governance | clean fuels & first- and last mile access to corridor hubs and urban nodes

-A large part of the BSR Access partnership come from regions that can be considered peripheral in the European Union.
-Mobilising stakeholders to a more coherent, cross-sectoral and adaptive planning approach that would ensure a better access infrastructure to the TEN-T network, and thereby a sustainable regional growth is of vital importance.
-The focus is always on joint problem-solving and all the many opportunities that cooperation provides.
+A large part of the BSR Access partnership came from regions that can be considered peripheral in the European Union.
+Mobilising stakeholders to a more coherent, cross-sectoral and adaptive planning approach that would ensure a better access infrastructure to the TEN-T network, and thereby a sustainable regional growth was of vital importance.
+The focus was always on joint problem-solving and all the many opportunities that cooperation provides.

-On the one hand, BSR Access will communicate and highlight more environmentally friendly transport modes as competitive alternatives to conventional lorry transport and showcase smart transport solutions (e.g. River Information Services in inland waterway transport).
-On the other hand, a special focus lies on clean fuel deployment along transport corridors and their catchment areas.
+On the one hand, BSR Access communicated and highlighted more environmentally friendly transport modes as competitive alternatives to conventional lorry transport and showcase smart transport solutions (e.g. River Information Services in inland waterway transport).
+On the other hand, a special focus was placed on clean fuel deployment along transport corridors and their catchment areas.
 The latter referring to first mile and urban nodes, including their different challenges and incentives in the Baltic Sea Region.
-A multi-fuel approach will be considered as a starting point for a realistic recommendation on future policy.
-BSR Access also supports fast development of interoperability in freight and passenger transport to minimise waiting times towards swift and efficient supply chains.
+A multi-fuel approach worked as a starting point for a realistic recommendation on future policy.
+BSR Access also supported fast development of interoperability in freight and passenger transport to minimise waiting times towards swift and efficient supply chains.

 Towards a more coherent and cross-sectoral planning approach in the Baltic Sea Region

-By joining forces, the BSR Access partnership can support the European Coordinators with synergetic knowledge on how to facilitate the high quality, innovative and sustainable services for transport and mobility along the corridors and how to make these the drivers for accessibility and economic, social and territorial cohesion.
-Best practices and recommendations are translated for and made available to authorities, policy makers and advisors on the European, national and regional level.
+By joining forces, the BSR Access partnership supported the European Coordinators with synergetic knowledge on how to facilitate the high quality, innovative and sustainable services for transport and mobility along the corridors and how to make these the drivers for accessibility and economic, social and territorial cohesion.
+Best practices and recommendations were translated for and made available to authorities, policy makers and advisors on the European, national and regional level.

 Projects represented in the platform: